jessienunez1989/Side-Projects/README.md

 # December 25th Breakdown

-How to open VNC defualt TCP 1194 port on the router

 ## Getting Started

-Upload pics of model router/wireless router
+- Upload pics of model router/wireless router
-*** You might need your ISP username and password to actually go in but I will help you guys with that *** Create user's with limited access into user's group Find out your current WAN IP address
+- *** You might need your ISP username and password to actually go in but I will help you guys with that ***
+- Create user's with limited access into user's group
+- Find out your current WAN IP address

 ### What you will learn

-No-IP DUC local install to create a DNS for home
+- No-IP DUC local install to create a DNS for home
-How to RDP with both IP:3389/1194 - DNS:3389/1194
+- How to RDP with both IP:3389/1194 - DNS:3389/1194
-How to change port numbers and understanding registry How to enable disable ports on your router
+- How to change port numbers and understanding registry
+- How to enable disable ports on your router
-What is DMZ
+- What is a DMZ